bilele123123/CECS478_Final_Project/README.md

 - Complete evaluation analysis (Week 16)
 - Implement automated metrics visualization (charts/tables)
 - Add concurrent user stress tests to verify rate limiting under load

+A few improvements remain to move the system toward a more complete production-style design.
+The next steps focus on strengthening evaluation, improving observability with automated metric visualization, and testing concurrent user load to confirm that rate limiting and stability hold under real conditions.

 ----

 ## Runbook - How to Build, Rebuild and Run the Project